Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/pretrained.md

 # Pretrained Models

-This page documents the pretrained checkpoints provided in `Pretrained_Model/`.
+This page documents the pretrained checkpoints released under `Pretrained_Model/`.

-The repository currently provides pretrained models for:
+The repository provides pretrained models for:

 - **GAN-based baselines**
 - **UNet-based baselines**

+These checkpoints are intended for:

+- evaluation of released benchmark tasks
+- reproduction of reported pretrained results
+- comparison against new baselines under the same benchmark settings

 ---

-# GAN
+# GAN Checkpoints

 GAN checkpoints are organized as: